Table of Contents

 - Keep copies of all documents related to the buyout.

-Completing all legal, financial, and paperwork steps ensures you smoothly become the property’s sole owner.
+Completing all legal, financial, and paperwork steps ensures a smooth transition to become the property’s sole owner.

 Understand How Home Equity Works